THE FUTURE OF BREAKAWAY ROPING

 There's also something unique about breakaway roping that makes a handicapping system especially necessary — the nature of the sport masks the true skill gap between levels.

-An intermediate-level roper — a 4 in the BPI system — practices all week after long days at work.
-They save up a week's wages to enter the local Friday night jackpot.
-They show up and the parking lot is filled with NFBR qualifiers, circuit champions, and seasoned amateur rodeo competitors.
-Their preparation pays off and they rope both of their long round calves in 3.5 and 3.6 seconds.
-Despite solid runs, they find themselves at the 19th callback position heading into the short round.
-They draw a great calf, stop the clock at 2.9, and finish with a 10.0 on three head — good for 9th in the average.
-They're three spots out of the money, but only one second away from a money hole.
+A mid-level roper, a 4 in the BPI system, practices all week after long days at work.
+They save up a week's wages to enter the local Friday night jackpot, only to pull into a parking lot filled with NFBR qualifiers, circuit champions, and seasoned competitors.
+Their preparation pays off: they rope both long round calves in 3.5 and 3.6, earning the 19th callback into the short round.
+They draw a great calf, stop the clock at 2.9, and finish with a 10.0 on three head, good for 9th in the average.
+Three spots out of the money.
+One second away from a check.

 Part 2: Will BPI Accurately Maintain a Fair Playing Field by adjusting handicaps?